 Yes, USCIS began premium processing for EB-2 National Interest Waiver (NIW) I-140 petitions received on or before August 1, 2021.
 The fee is $2,500.

 You can include information related to your educational background/skills, stories of success in your field, a plan of action for your endeavor, records showing past accomplishments, the interest of shareholders/customers/stakeholders, etc.

-If your presentation is too long and incoherent, the adjudicating officer may find it difficult to identify your merits and qualifications.
-In the same vein, if the presentation is too short and unconvincing, it will be difficult to persuade the adjudicating officer.
-This is why you must be sure to do your due diligence and let your case strike the right balance.
-It is recommended that you engage the service of an experienced immigration lawyer to improve your chances of petition approval.
+If your presentation is too long and incoherent, the adjudicating officer may struggle to identify your merits and qualifications.
+Similarly, if the presentation is too short and unconvincing, it won’t be easy to persuade the adjudicating officer.
+You must do your due diligence and let your case strike the right balance.
+You should engage an experienced immigration lawyer to improve your chances of petition approval.

-To continue working legitimately while the petition is pending, you may file Form I-765 for an employment authorization document together with your I-485.
+To continue working legitimately while the petition is pending, you may file Form I-765 for an employment authorization document with your I-485.
 While the I-485 may take several months or even years before a decision depending on your priority date, the I-765 can be processed within a few months allowing you to continue using it to work or even seek employment.

 Established in Matter of Dhanasar, the three-pronged test requires the following: